 You can also agree with your employer to part-time work.
 Your wage will then correspond to the number of hours you work.

 If you cannot go to work due to illness, your doctor will give you a confirmation of incapacity to work.
+You are entitled to sick leave benefits, which means that you are paid a part of your wages for the duration of your incapacity to work.

 Employers are obliged to allow women to go on maternity leave, which lasts for 28 weeks.